-Eliane Driscoll is a rising sophomore dual majoring in Environmental Conservation and Sustainability.
+Eliane Driscoll is a rising sophomore majoring in Environmental Conservation and Sustainability.
 She is passionate about addressing sustainability and waste issues and their social implications through education and engagement.
 On campus, she is the environmental and social justice team lead for Trash 2 Treasure, a student-run social enterprise, is a Relay for Life delegate, captain for the professional agricultural sorority, Sigma Alpha, and is a member of New Hampshire Youth Movement.
 Eliane is excited to be interning with Casella Waste Systems, Inc., a company dedicated to providing services and solutions with sustainable value to improve waste management.
 She looks forward to working with a company that shares her interest in sustainability and innovations in waste management.

-Colleen Dunphy is a rising senior majoring in Environmental Science.
+Colleen Dunphy is a rising senior majoring in Environmental Science, Soil and Watershed Management.
 She is involved in environmental stewardship and most recently has found a passion for solar energy.
 In 2015 she was honored to be the Lead Coordinator for UNH Solarfest, a 100% solar-powered music and arts festival with a 24-year history.
 This event is just one reason she is inspired to intern with ReVision Energy this summer as their Solar Champion and B Corp Ambassador.
 She will be strategizing, marketing and hosting events that will educate and advocate for solar photovoltaics and energy grid innovation.
 Also, she will be designing metrics to help ReVision become the best B Corp possible.
 Colleen is thrilled to have an opportunity to work with this company because of their social mission to benefit the planet and people around them.

 Alison Eagan is a rising senior dual majoring in Journalism and Sustainability.
 She is a staff writer for The New Hampshire and enjoys writing stories that speak unbiased truth about campus issues.
 Alison spends most of her time immersing herself in her studies and working as a manager at the Freedom Café and as a line cook at Flight Coffee Co. in Dover, NH.
 Alison is ecstatic to be interning with the Freedom Café this summer as their full-time managerial intern.
 Alison has been fully immersed in the Freedom Café environment since her sophomore year and has worked her way up to a manager.
 She has a huge passion for the mission of ending human trafficking and the commercial exploitation of all people and is excited to assess the areas of improvement within the café.
 Alison has had first-hand experience with training and mentoring new volunteers and hopes to use her leadership skills to create change within café operations this summer.